 SEN coordinator (SENCO): member of staff of a school or early education setting who has responsibility for coordinating SEN provision within that school.
 In a small school the head teacher or deputy may take on this role.
 In larger schools there may be an SEN coordinating team.

-Statement of Special Educational Needs: a legal document provided to the parents and those who will be working with a child with special educational needs.
+Education, Health and Care Plan: a legal document provided to the parents and those who will be working with a child with special educational needs.
 It is prepared after a formal, statutory assessment and is in five sections, covering the child’s personal details, a description of the child’s special educational needs, the provision needed to meet those special educational needs, the appropriate school or other placement, the child’s non-educational needs and the non-educational provision that is appropriate.

 Teaching assistants (TAs): usually work with a teacher in their classroom, making sure pupils get the most out of lessons (eg, by helping them find their way around a computer).
 The teaching assistant takes on tasks that allow the teacher to concentrate on teaching (eg, by preparing the classroom for lessons and clearing up afterwards).
 To support pupils with particular individual needs, some teaching assistants work one-to-one, while others work in small groups.
 Many schools employ teaching assistants with particular specialisms, including literacy, numeracy, Special Educational Needs (SEN), music, creative arts and bilingual TAs (where the first language of significant numbers of children is not English).
 Experienced and specially-trained teaching assistants can be expected to supervise a class for a teacher who is off sick or undertaking training.
 While every class must be allocated a qualified teacher, Higher Level Teaching Assistants (HLTAs) would be expected occasionally to lead a lesson.